 Funding: Naked State is produced by Arts Unfold, which works with partnering communities to subsidize its projects.
 Naked State is a subsidized residency, with the accommodation and park fees having been reduced by 40% for residency artists.
 Artists are encouraged to apply for further financial support through their federal, provincial and municipal arts councils, and other sources such as the ones listed here by international region.

 Artists need to bring their own art supplies and tools, small towel for sitting around common areas, beach towel, flip flops for shower/pool, toiletries, garbage bags, and dish soap.
-Mosquito repellent and sunscreen are recommended, and can also be purchased at the park store.
+Mosquito repellent and sunscreen are recommended, and can also be purchased at the Bare Boutique park store.
 Although the water is drinkable, some artists bring a Brita or Zero filter.
+Water is also available for purchase at the park store.
 Clothing is necessary only if temperatures drop.
-Meals can be purchased at Bare Bistro restaurant, on site: barebistro.ca.
-However, artists can bring their own food to prepare in the downstairs clubhouse kitchen or at residency cabin barbecues.
+Meals can be purchased at Bare Bistro park restaurant.
+However, artists can bring their own food to store and prepare in the downstairs clubhouse kitchen that has a microwave, hot plate, kettle, coffee maker and shared fridge – or at residency cabin barbecues.
 Artists who are camping must bring their own tent and camping gear.

 Bare Oaks is located at 20237 Kennedy Road, East Gwillimbury, Ontario L0G 1V0, Canada.
 If you are driving, taking transit, or arriving via water or the grass strip airport nearby, please review these Directions and Maps.